 Timing of the game

 The process of this game model is as follows.
 In stage 1, the platform decides whether or not to impose manipulation governance.
-In stage 2, firm A and firm B decide whether or not to manipulate reviews.
-In stage 3, the firms set their prices and manipulation efforts.
+In stage 2, firms A and B decide whether or not to manipulate reviews.
+In stage 3, both firms set their prices and manipulation efforts.
 Finally, consumers choose between purchasing product A or product B. This paper considers eight scenarios.
-When the platform chooses to govern, there are four scenarios: no manipulation, manipulation by firm A alone, manipulation by firm B alone, and manipulation by both firms.
+In particular, when the platform chooses to govern, there are four scenarios: no manipulation, manipulation by firm A alone, manipulation by firm B alone, and manipulation by both firms.
 When the platform chooses not to govern, the same four scenarios apply.
 Table 1 summarizes the notations used in the paper.